evelinapinzaru/KnightsTour/README.md

 currently free.
 When both conditions are met, the function recursively calls itself with the updated position and position number.

-This process is repeated until 1 of 2 scenarios occurs : 1) the knight reached a dead-end before completing a full tour; 2) a solution has been found.
+This process is repeated until 1 of 2 scenarios occurs :
+1. the knight reached a dead-end before completing a full tour
+2. a solution has been found.

 Before returning from the current call of **search_4_solution()**,  it's crucial to backtrack by marking the current position as unoccupied and decrementing the *position_nr*.
 This way we ensure all solutions are found.

-<a name="Final Results"></a>
+<a name="final-results"></a>
 ## Final Results ✨
 The program succesfully displays all the solutions to the Knight's Tour problem.